Mimiola17/ML_notebooks/README.md

 ## MACHINE LEARNING NOTEBOOKS

 These are Machine Learning notebooks where predictions were made on several datasets.
+They are a mixture of classification and Regression Supervised Machine Learning

 ### LIBRARIES
 Libraries used include: